spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/05-restore-backup.md

   <br />

-5. We encourage you to review the logs to understand the restore events better.
-To review the logs, navigate to the **Events** tab.
+5. To review the backup logs, navigate to the **Events** tab.

 6. Examine the logs.
-Each log will display the verbose status message.
+Each log contains a status message.
 When the restoration is completed, you will notice all the cluster resources and the persistent volumes contain your desired backed-up data.

   Alternatively, if you are connected to the cluster, you can print the logs on the console using utilities like [kubectl](/clusters/cluster-management/palette-webctl) or [Kubernetes dashboard](/integrations/kubernetes-dashboard).